Frequently Asked Questions

 When will the Maritime Link be operational?

-Construction of the Maritime Link began in early 2014.
-The first power is planned for delivery in late 2017.
+Construction of the Maritime Link began in early 2014 and first power occurred in December 2016.
+The Maritime Link is currently operational.

 Will the Maritime Link Project create jobs?

 approximately 600.
-This number includes work in both provinces throughout the construction process, which spanned four years.
+This number included work in both provinces throughout the construction process, which spanned four years.
 Currently, for operation of the Maritime Link, technical employees and support staff are employed by NSPML.

 How much will the Maritime Link cost?